WHAT WILL I BE DOING?

 This project work is conducted on the beautiful island of Koh Rong Samloem where you will be living in a beach front bungalow in a real Khmer village.
 Day to day activities may include snorkel surveys to assess coral reef damage and fish population size and structure, patterns and extent of resource use by villagers, environmental awareness campaigns within the local village, community development work including refurbishment to village infrastructure, language teaching in the village community, silt trap monitoring, village clean-ups and recycling scheme development and beach clean-ups.

 You will become adept at surviving on this remote island wilderness, cooking over open fires and swaying in your hammock each night under a spectacular star studded sky.
 Through immersion in local culture and activities with the local village, you will assess how reliant the local villagers are on the coastal ecosystem for their livelihood and may gain an insight into the impact of global warming on the threatened marine and coastal communities.
 You will discover the rich cultural heritage of the Khmer communities as you work alongside them on environmental education programmes and community development activities.
-Discover the rich blend of Buddhist and Hindu spiritualism infusing their daily lives and is epitomised in majestic mainland temples and elaborate ceremonies and rituals of this fascinating country.
-By carrying out this valuable beach conservation work, you will have the opportunity to gain a BTEC qualification in Tropical Habitat Conservation for an additional $494 (to complete this course you need to be on the island for a full four weeks).
+Discover the rich blend of Buddhist and Hindu spiritualism infusing their daily lives which is epitomised in the majestic mainland temples and elaborate ceremonies and rituals of this fascinating country.
+By carrying out this valuable beach conservation work, you will have the opportunity to gain a BTEC qualification in Tropical Habitat Conservation for an additional $442 (to complete this course you need to be on the island for a full four weeks).

 Marine Conservation & Diving (CBM)